+Drug Information

+• Chimeric monoclonal antibody that targets CD30

+• 50 mg single-use vial

+The recommended dose is 1.8mg/kg

+Cancer Treated

-Drug Information Chimeric monoclonal antibody that targets CD30 50 mg single-use vial The recommended dose is 1.8mg/kg Cancer Treated Hodgkin lymphoma, relapsed Burden of Illness Uncommon malignancy that typically presents in a younger patient population Approximately 900 new cases of Hodgkin lymphoma in Canada each year with 160 Canadians dying annually Current Standard Treatment Patients who experience disease progression after ASCT or are not candidates for ASCT following treatment with multi-agent chemotherapy are generally treated with single-agent chemotherapy (such as gemcitabine, vinblastine, or vinorelbine), multi-agent chemotherapy, or radiotherapy Limitations of Current Therapy Short duration of disease control.
-The prospects of long term remission with currently available therapies are very limited in patients with relapsed Hodgkin lymphoma
+• Hodgkin lymphoma, relapsed

+Uncommon malignancy that typically presents in a younger patient population

+Approximately 900 new cases of Hodgkin lymphoma in Canada each year with 160 Canadians dying annually

+Patients who experience disease progression after ASCT or are not candidates for ASCT following treatment with multiagent chemotherapy are generally treated with single-agent chemotherapy (such as gemcitabine, vinblastine, or vinorelbine), multi-agent chemotherapy, or radiotherapy.

+Limitations of Current Therapy • Short duration of disease control.

+For those who experience disease progression following ASCT, the prospects of long term remission with additional therapy are very limited, and while chemotherapy and occasionally involved field radiation may result in objective responses in a minority of patients, the duration of disease control (as measured by progression free survival) is very short with currently available therapies.

+The median survival following relapse after ASCT is approximately 2 years, and is shorter for patients who relapse within 6 months of transplant and for those transplanted with disease that was refractory to primary therapy.